CryptoUserGuide

 2008

-Bitcoin whitepaper published by Satoshi Nakamoto, introducing the concept of a decentralized digital currency.
+Bitcoin whitepaper published by Satoshi Nakamoto

 2009

-Bitcoin network goes live with the genesis block mined, marking the birth of cryptocurrency.
+Bitcoin network goes live with the genesis block

 2011